Nonmonotone subgradient methods based on a local descent lemma: Conclusion

 In this work, we proposed a general numerical method for addressing the minimization of upper-$\mathcal{C}^2$ functions.
 We showed that this family of functions is characterized by the verification of a nonsmooth local version of the descent lemma.
 They naturally appear in multiple situations of interest in optimization, such as difference programming and augmented Lagrangian methods.

 We introduced in Algorithm~\ref{alg:1} a general nonmonotone subgradient method for the minimization of upper-$\mathcal{C}^2$ functions.
-This algorithm relies on the computation of a (Clarke) subgradient and the employment of a nonmonotone Armijo-type linesearch, using a direction that can be conveniently chosen, which allows the use of second-order information.
+This algorithm relies on the computation of a (Clarke) subgradient and the employment of a nonmonotone Armijo-type line search, using a direction that can be conveniently chosen, which allows the use of second-order information.
 In the main theoretical result, Theorem~\ref{t:conv}, we proved subsequential convergence of the sequence generated by the algorithm to a stationary point of the problem.
-In addition, we introduced in Algorithm~\ref{alg:SNSM} a specification of Algorithm~\ref{alg:1}, named the \emph{Self-adaptive Nonmonotone Subgradient Method} (\salg), that incorporates a procedure for automatically selecting the parameters of the nonmonotone linesearch.
+In addition, we introduced in Algorithm~\ref{alg:SNSM} a specification of Algorithm~\ref{alg:1}, named the \emph{Self-adaptive Nonmonotone Subgradient Method} (\salg), that incorporates a procedure for automatically selecting the parameters of the nonmonotone line search.

 To test the performance of \salg, we conducted numerical comparisons against various specialized algorithms for difference programming, specifically, we considered the minimum sum-of-squares clustering problem and the minimization of a nonconvex quadratic function with integer constraints.
-Overall, the flexibility in the choice of search directions, together with the nonmonotone linesearch strategy, seemed to provide a clear advantage in terms of convergence speed and quality of solutions.
+Overall, the flexibility in the choice of search directions, together with the nonmonotone line search strategy, seemed to provide a clear advantage in terms of convergence speed and quality of solutions.
+Remarkably, SNSM was competitive against the clustering solvers K-means and Mini-Batch K-Means, and it scaled well with increasing problem sizes.

 \paragraph{{ Acknowledgements}}{ This research was partially supported by grant PID2022-136399NB-C21 funded by ERDF/EU and by MICIU/AEI/10.13039/501100011033.
 Research of the third author was partially supported by Centro de Modelamiento Matem\'{a}tico (CMM), ACE210010 and FB210005, BASAL funds for center of excellence and ANID-Chile grant: MATH-AMSUD 23-MATH-09 and MATH-AMSUD 23-MATH-17, ECOS-ANID ECOS320027, Fondecyt Regular 1220886, Fondecyt Regular 1240335, Fondecyt Regular 1240120 and Exploraci\'on 13220097.
 The fourth author was partially supported by grant Fondecyt Postdoctorado 3250039 from ANID Chile.